Express Freighters Australia

 Express Freighters Australia is a cargo airline based in Sydney, New South Wales, Australia.
 It was established in August 2006 and is wholly owned by Qantas Freight, a subsidiary of Qantas.

 History

-It commenced operations on 24 October 2006, initially operating one Boeing 737-300, and expanded to four aircraft during 2007.
+Express Freighters Australia commenced operations on 24 October 2006, initially operating one Boeing 737-300 on a wet lease from Australian airExpress. and expanded to four aircraft during 2007.

 The four 737s supplanted Boeing 727-200s previously operated on behalf of Australian airExpress (itself a joint venture between Qantas Freight and Australia Post) by National Jet Systems.